tshepang/blog/content/God of War trilogy.md

     character design, and this well-enhanced by the pale color and red stripes on his skin, as well as a body that makes him look like pure lethal.
-6. [Stone Talos] are a one-of-a-kind character\... muscular stone statues that come to life to incur damage on our protagonist.
+6. [Stone Talos] are a one-of-a-kind character... muscular stone statues that come to life to incur damage on our protagonist.

 Awesome as it is, the series does have weaknesses: